cucumber/docs/content/community/contributing-to-documentation.md

 When using this shortcode, it will be replaced in the text with the word `method` or `function`, depending on the programming language.

 ### Expression parameter
-An specific shortcode was created for the expression parameter:
+A specific shortcode was created for the expression parameter:

     {{%/* expression-parameter */%}}